You're staring at a journal's metrics page, coffee going cold, wondering if that number actually means anything for your career.

 Ignoring the citation distribution

 JCR now provides the citation distribution graph.
-Even so, look at it.
-Think about it: for ACS Applied Polymer Materials*, you'll see a long tail — many papers with 0–2 citations in the window, a healthy middle, and a few outliers with 50+.
-Day to day, that median is what a "typical" paper gets.
-The median is often 30–40% lower than the mean (the impact factor).
+Look at it.
+For ACS Applied Polymer Materials*, you'll see a long tail — many papers with 0–2 citations in the window, a healthy middle, and a few outliers with 50+.
+Here's the thing — the median is often 30–40% lower than the mean (the impact factor).
+That median is what a "typical" paper gets.
 The mean gets dragged up by hits.

 Assuming it's stable year to year